 Turnaround time varies according to our workload, which is normally at its peak between August and November.
 We normally require about a week outside of this period.

-We stock a range of natural fibre materials consisting of cottons, linens, silks and viscose rayon.
+We stock a range of natural fibre materials consisting of cottons, hemp, linens, silks and viscose rayon.

 We can only accept fabrics for printing if they have been prepared specifically for digital printing using water soluble reactive dyes.
 These fabrics are unlikely to be available locally but we can suggest overseas suppliers if required.